Summer Football - The Arguments

 * by July pre-season games starts which regular supporters may well prefer

-…will improve Euro chances * no possible evidence of this
+* no possible proof of this

-Why not Lobby UEFA to provide appropriate levels of competition for small countries?
+why not Lobby UEFA to provide appropriate levels of competition for small countries?

-Weekly budgets and wages in Ireland are far higher than in Wales.
+Weekly budgets and wages in Ireland are

 FAI Prize money for instance